-Kids need to be able to experience their childhood to the fullest.
+Kids in Tucson need to be able to experience their childhood to the fullest.
 Some children who have heroically recovered from accidents or injuries, or children who are braving conditions they have had since birth, might benefit from pediatric prosthetics.

-The majority of youngsters who can use prosthetics will be ready from the time they are able to stand without assistance.
+The majority of youngsters in who can use prosthetics will be ready from the time they are able to stand without assistance.
 Every child is different and your child’s doctor will be able to tell you when your child is a prime candidate for a prosthetic limb.

 The earlier a child receives a prosthesis, the better things will be.
 A child will grow and adapt to a prosthetic much sooner when they start at a young age.
 The learning or re-learning process is much simpler in young children, which makes a proactive approach important when it comes to a child who will need a prosthetic limb.